awesomerank/awesomerank.github.io/lists/veggiemonk/awesome-docker.md

 ### Monitoring & Logging Services
 * [AppDynamics](https://www.appdynamics.com/community/exchange/extension/docker-monitoring-extension/) - AppDynamics gives enterprises real-time insights into application performance, user performance, and business performance so they can move faster in an increasingly sophisticated, software-driven world.
 * [Axibase Time-Series Database](http://axibase.com/products/axibase-time-series-database/writing-data/docker-cadvisor/) - Long-term retention of container statistics and built-in dashboards for Docker.
 Collected with native Google cAdvisor storage driver.
+* [CA Technologies Docker Monitoring - $$$](https://www.ca.com/us/products/docker-monitoring.html) - Agile Operations solutions from CA deliver the modern Docker monitoring businesses need to accelerate and optimize the performance of microservices and the dynamic Docker environments running them.
+Monitor both the Docker environment and apps that run inside them.
 * [Collecting docker logs and stats with Splunk](https://www.splunk.com/blog/2015/08/24/collecting-docker-logs-and-stats-with-splunk/)
 * [CoScale](https://www.coscale.com/docker-monitoring) - Full stack monitoring for containerized applications and microservices.
 Powered by anomaly detection to find performance problems faster.
 * [Datadog](https://www.datadoghq.com/) - Datadog is a full-stack monitoring service for large-scale cloud environments that aggregates metrics/events from servers, databases, and applications.
 It includes support for Docker, Kubernetes, and Mesos.